 There’s a plenty of reasons why having a really intimate celebration of your marriage might make sense for you.
 Perhaps with where you’re at in life as a couple the financial burden of the wedding just doesn’t make sense to you.
 The average Aussie wedding costs over $40,000 I’m sure you can imagine how those numbers can shrink a little when you’re not paying for $150 people’s three course dinner and an open bar.

-“Most elopements I’ve photographed have only included a celebrant and photographer as far as vendors go.”
+“Most elopements I’ve photographed have only included a celebrant florist and an elopement photographer as far as vendors go.”

 Perhaps there’s a lot of complications in your family’s and you deeply feel that if you brought them all under one roof the ensuing tension would really spoil the celebrations.
 Family is complicated and goodness knows no one has a perfect family.
 Sometimes choosing to keep the closest family members there and having smaller celebrations after the fact with your various extended family members can really enhance the mood of the celebration.